cloudogu/gitops-playground/README.md

 --registry-password="$( cat account.json | sed 's/"/\\"/g' )"
 ```

-Some more options:
-* `--argocd` - deploy only argoCD GitOps operator
-* `--fluxv1` - deploy only Flux v1 GitOps operator
-* `--fluxv2` - deploy only Flux v2 GitOps operator

-#### Run apply.sh inside Docker container

-Alternatively you can apply the playground through running the apply.sh in a container.

-##### Running as pod
+#### Apply via kubectl

-First, creat a `ServiceAccount` with the role `cluster-admin`:
+First, creat a `ServiceAccount` with the role `cluster-admin`.
+This is needed to install CRDs, etc. It can be removed,
+once the cluster is up.

 ```shell
 kubectl create serviceaccount gitops-playground-job-executer -n default